DigitalPublishingToolkit/TOD18-Geoblocking/md/02LobatoIntroduction.md

 address, making it appear as though the user is located in another country.
-In recent years a growing ecology of circumvention tools has emerged, including free ad-supported services (Hotspot Shield, Hola, Addtele), subscription VPNs (Private internet Access, HotSpotNordVPN, TigerVPN), and DNS proxies designed explicitly for unlocking offshore content (Unblock-US, Getflix).
+In recent years a growing ecology of circumvention tools has emerged, including free ad-supported services (Hotspot Shield, Hola, Addtelly), subscription VPNs (Private internet Access, HotSpotNordVPN, TigerVPN), and DNS proxies designed explicitly for unlocking offshore content (Unblock-US, Getflix).